melisgl/try/README.md

     => 2
     ```

-    Finally, using that `NAME` defaults to `TRIAL-VAR` and that it is valid
+    Finally, using that `NAME` defaults to `VAR-OR-NAME` and that it is
-    to specify non-symbols for `TRIAL-VAR`, one can also write:
+    valid to specify non-symbols for `VAR-OR-NAME`, one can also write:

     ```common-lisp
     (with-test ("Some feature")